samanthakocher/samanthakocher.github.io/essays/IntegratingAI.md

 10. Explaining code
 <br>
 <br>
-I do not think I have used AI to explain code so far, because I feel like a lot of code is self-explanatory or explained in lecture or screencasts, but I do forsee myself using AI to explain code in the future when I need to.
+I do not think I have used AI to explain code so far, because I feel like a lot of code is self-explanatory or explained in lecture or screen-casts, but I do foresee myself using AI to explain code in the future when I need to.
 In times where I start a job and want to see why a previous software engineer coded something, I would most likely put it into an AI to explain so I can either verify that I know what it's doing or clarify what exactly a specific line of code is doing.
 <br>As an example, I would most likely ask ChatGPT (or any AI) "What does this segment of code do `<insert segment of code>`."